CJLawson175/ESP32Drone/README.md

 ## Project Specs

-All Components were purchased through Ebay, new purcasing options are provided in the table below.
+All Components were purchased through Ebay, new purchasing options are provided in the table below.

 | **Component**      | **Details**              | **Link**            |
 |--------------------|--------------------------|---------------------|